RS200 Fitting Guide

 Crew Toe Strap Fittings – 2 x A4073

-Foredeck Hatch Cover – A.537-BAG – This hatch cover comes with a built it bag, to hold all your tasty snacks whilst sailing.
+Foredeck Hatch Cover – A.537-BAG – This hatch cover comes with a built-in bag to hold all your tasty snacks whilst sailing.
 Ensure the cover is always fastened tightly to stop any water leaks.
-Its also recommend to leave hatch covers off when the boat is not in use, to allow the hull to “breath”.
+It’s also recommended to leave hatch covers off when the boat is not in use, to allow the hull to “breathe”.

 Shroud Fittings – 2 x A4972 & 2 x A4871X